elkuku/iitc-theme-template/setup.md

 #### `main.css`

-This is the ... main CSS file of your theme :stuck_out_tongue:
+This is ... well ... the main CSS file of your theme :stuck_out_tongue:

 #### `other.css`